 There are always a few stumpers in the mix.

-However, when you have practice looking at all sizes, shapes, and colors of stones, you begin to appreciate the common characteristics of each…those little things that help you pick out one type f stone in a group of similar crystals.
+However, when you have practice looking at all sizes, shapes, and colors of stones, you begin to appreciate the common characteristics of each.
+Those are the little things that help you pick out one type of stone in a group of similar crystals.

 Tumbled black tourmaline often has little cracks or grooves (like veins) on the surface of the stone.
 The inside of the cracks and crevices is often very shiny or sparkly compared to the glassy exterior of the stone.